aodn/geonetwork4-build/README.md

 GEONETWORK_DB_TYPE=postgres-postgis
 GEONETWORK_DB_PORT=5432
 GEONETWORK_DB_NAME=geonetwork

+# Optional, by default use main branch to get the json config for GN4
+GIT_BRANCH=xxx
 ```

 Then assume you have installed docker and docker-compose, then you can run ./startEsLocal.sh to run a elastic search 7 for